 - Financing options: Refer to the office of financial aid website.

-- Program length: This program is designed to take 18 months to complete.
+- Program length: This 30-credit program (CAS) is designed to take 18 months to complete.

 - Job placement rate for this program: Since the job placement rate is not required by an accrediting body nor by the State of Maryland, this information is not available.